Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: You didn’t build one of those machines like in The Fly, did you?
 We’re not gonna find you wandering the streets with a raspberry head, crying, “Eat me”?

-The Fly (1958) is a US science-fiction horror film directed by Kurt Neumann.
-“The film tells the story of a scientist who is transformed into a grotesque creature after a common house fly enters unseen into a molecular transporter he is experimenting with” (Wikipedia).
-In one scene, the transformed scientist is caught helplessly in a spider’s web and screams, “Help me!”
+• The Fly (1958) is a US science-fiction horror film directed by Kurt Neumann.
+“The film tells the story of a scientist who is transformed into a grotesque human-fly hybrid after a common house fly enters unseen into a molecular transporter with which he is experimenting” (Wikipedia).
+In one disturbing scene, the transformed scientist is caught helplessly in a spider’s web and screams, “Help me!”
+The film is based on George Langelaan’s 1957 short story of the same name.
+It was remade by director David Cronenberg in 1986.

 LORELAI: Lucy, I’m home!